Ideas From Benjamin Graham, the Father of Value Investing

 This contrarian view dictates that stocks will appear most attractive when they are relatively unpopular with the market.
 The selection process takes great conviction and discipline because the momentum of the stock market will seemingly be against the contrarian investor, and there may be no clear indication as to when the market will come around to agree with you.
 In Graham’s opinion, however, the possibility of extraordinary gains only exists when the investor disagrees with the market.

-In 1947, Graham published “The Intelligent Investor,” a book that outlined in detail his investment philosophy, and which he continued to update periodically.
-In the book, Graham felt that individual investors fell into two camps: “defensive” investors and “aggressive,” or “enterprising,” investors.
-These two groups are distinguished not by the amount of risk they are willing to take, but rather by the amount of “intelligent effort” they are “willing and able to bring to bear on the task.”
-For instance, Graham included in the defensive investor category professionals (his example, a doctor) unable to devote much time to the process and young investors (his example, a sharp young executive interested in finance) who are as yet unfamiliar and inexperienced with investing.
+In 1947, Graham published “The Intelligent Investor,” a book that outlines his investment philosophy in detail.
+He continued to update this periodically.
+In the book, Graham discusses how individual investors fall into two camps: “defensive” investors and “aggressive,” or “enterprising,” investors.
+These two groups are distinguished not by the amount of risk they are willing to take but rather by the amount of “intelligent effort” they are “willing and able to bring to bear on the task.”
+For instance, in the defensive investor category, Graham includes professionals (his example, a doctor) unable to devote much time to the process and young investors (his example, a sharp young executive interested in finance) who are unfamiliar and inexperienced with investing.

-Graham felt that the defensive investor should confine their holdings to the shares of important companies with a long record of profitable operations and that are in strong financial condition.
+Graham felt that the defensive investor should confine their holdings to the shares of important companies that are in strong financial condition with a long record of profitable operations.

-Aggressive investors, Graham felt, could expand their universe substantially, but purchases should be attractively priced as established by intelligent analysis.
+Graham believed aggressive investors could expand their universe substantially, but purchases should be attractively priced as established by intelligent analysis.
 He also suggested that aggressive investors avoid new issues.

 This commentary focuses on the defensive investor approach.